theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/retrieve-texts-from-a-sales-order.md

 ---
 layout: page
-title: Retrieve texts from a sales order by using RFC_READ_TEXT
+title: Retrieve Texts from a Sales Order
 description: Retrieve texts from a sales order by using RFC_READ_TEXT
 permalink: /:collection/:path
 weight: 45